-There have been some of our furry friends who have crossed over to the rainbow bridge from Mostly Mutts.
-Some were older dogs who were abandoned by their owners in their old age.
-Some were personal dogs.
+There have been some of our furry friends from Mostly Mutts who have crossed over to the rainbow bridge.
+Some were older dogs who were abandoned by their owners in their old age, and still at the shelter or some were personal dogs who were adopted from Mostly Mutts.
 All were known & loved by the volunteers.

 Abby was sweet, smart, and very active for her age.
 She was a loyal girl & never ran away.
 Volunteers affectionately called her the “Diva”.

 Annabelle was a sweet girl who loved to have her belly rubbed.
 She always had a toy in her mouth especially her Kong.

 Baby Girl would prefer a quiet home.
 She still has plenty of energy for her age and enjoys going for walks.
 Gets along with some other dogs and is housebroken.
 Baby Girl passed away 8/3/17.

 Bacall was a dwarf who was born with deformed legs.
 She had a sweet disposition and loved attention.